 Australian Medical Code of Conduct

-Comments from the neurologists during meetings below:
+Comments from the neurologists during meetings include:

 “because of the ketogenic responsiveness…” Dr Sandi (18.12.17)